Geometry of Architecture: Muqarnas

 Muqarnas is a form of ornamented vaulting found in domes and entrances in traditional architecture throughout the Islamic world.

-Learn about the origins and symbolism of this form, analyse underlying 2D and 3D geometries and learn to hand-draw these geometric patterns.
+Learn about the origins and symbolism of this form.
+Analyse the underlying geometry, and learn to hand-draw these geometric patterns.

 Finally, assemble models and experience first-hand the implications and possibilities for different materials.